 Jen Karsbaek is a literary scout with Fuse Literary Agency (formerly named Foreword Literary).
 Jen now acts as an agency scout to find exciting and talented writers for the agency’s current agents.
 She is happy to take pitches on behalf of her co-agents for the genres of fantasy, science fiction, horror, mystery, thriller, suspense, romance, mainstream/upmarket fiction, women’s fiction, middle grade, new adult, young adult, and literary fiction.
 The agency also seeks books by and about people from marginalized perspectives, such as LGBT people and/or racial minorities.
 Learn more about Jen here.

 Lesley Sabga is an agent assistant at The Seymour Agency.
-She is taking pitches on behalf of all of the agency’s acquiring agents (except for Jennifer Wills, who is attending the event also).
+She is taking pitches on behalf of all of the agency’s acquiring agents.
 She wants to hear pitches for happily-ever-after romance, mainstream suspense, thrillers, mysteries, young adult with a fresh voice (both contemporary and sci-fi/fantasy), science fiction, fantasy, action/adventure, Christian/inspirational fiction and nonfiction, women’s fiction (contemporary and historical), new adult, Southern fiction, picture books (especially author-illustrators), cookbooks, middle grade (all kinds), narrative nonfiction, memoir, and literary fiction.
 Learn more about Lesley here.

 More 2017 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.